 Default Value: /var/lib/cassandra/commitlog

 commitlog_compression: Compression to apply to the commitlog.
 If omitted, the commit log will be written uncompressed.
-LZ4, Snappy, and Deflate compressors are supported.
+LZ4, Snappy, Deflate and Zstd compressors are supported.

 (Default Value: (complex option):